 Pythagoras - 'all is number'

-This web page is quoted from the author's book Roberts, W, Principles of nature; towards a new visual language, Canberra.
-2003. [includes some minor editing and reformatting for the web].
+This web page is quoted from the author's book Principles of nature; towards a new visual language, WA Roberts P/L Canberra.
+2003.
+[Used with permission of the author] includes some minor editing and reformatting for the web.

 Science historian Brian Silver said, ‘Pythagoras, more than anyone else, has the right to be considered the father of the Western way of seeking order in the universe.
 His influence stretches from ancient Greece to the modern world.’
 (BL Silver, 1998, p.
 174).
 Born about 580 B.C., not a shred of Pythagoras’ writing remains, and yet his name seems to be virtually inscribed in the psyche of so many cultures ever since, primarily (and almost exclusively in our own time) associated with the eponymous theorem concerning the square on the hypotenuse .
 But his legacy is far weightier than that of the famed theorem.
 His statue stands ‘alongside that of Aristotle, Euclid, Ptolemy, and Christ…above the massive west door of Chartres cathedral’ (BL Silver, 1998, p.
 170).
 Even in the remote antipodean outpost, Australia, his name appears, carved in stone, high on the northern wall of Sydney’s major public art museum, the Art Gallery of New South Wales.